Functional Programming overview

 Primary audiencePractising architects, intern architects, and clients preparing or evaluating architectural programs

-ExAC relevanceSupplementary resource on Examitect's ExAC study plan for Section 1, Programming, categories 1.1 (Understand the process of developing an architectural program) and 1.2 (Analyze an architectural program).
-The primary resource for both categories is CHOP, Chapter 6.1.
+ExAC relevanceSupplementary reference on Examitect's ExAC study plan for Section 1 Programming, categories 1.1 and 1.2.
+The primary reference for both is CHOP, Chapter 6.1.

 Where to accessThrough the Alberta Association of Architects.
 Check aaa.ab.ca for current access terms.